You need to make these homemade vegan protein bars. They are packed with healthy fats, omega 3’s, fiber, and essential vitamins and minerals.

 - Would it work if I replaced the dried cherries with raisins?
 Totally.
 I’ve tried them with dried apricots too and they’re amazing

-As a vegan health coach, I always say, eat when you’re hungry and stop when you’re full.
+I always say, eat when you’re hungry and stop when you’re full.
 If you are in the need of a snack, I encourage you to eat!
 But…go for something nutritious.
 These bars are truly the perfect snack.

 Homemade Vegan Protein Bars